Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 ## 2/3/2025

 I did two labs until now for today.
 Some of the labs are time consuming so it takes me some time to do them.
 I will try to do 3 later.
 I started to try t configure the Ankiflashcards on My Iphone.
 I fund one apps i , i will try to add the deck later as i am unfamilliar with the process it can also take me some time.

+## 2/4/2025

+I did not do anathing today , i was busy at work but hey at least i installed the anki deck to practice.